-EE 1.
-Introduction to Electrical Engineering Seminar.
+EE 2/102.
+Electrical Engineering Entrepreneurial and Research Seminar.
 1 unit; second term.
-Required for EE undergraduates.
-Weekly seminar given by faculty in the department broadly describing different areas of electrical engineering: circuits and VLSI, communications, control, devices, images and vision, information theory, learning and pattern recognition, MEMS and micromachining, networks, electromagnetics and opto-electronics, RF and microwave circuits and antennas, robotics and signal processing, and specifically, research going on at Caltech.
-Instructor: Staff.
+Required for EE graduates and undergraduates.
+Weekly seminar given by successful entrepreneurs and EE faculty, broadly describing their path to success and introducing different areas of research in electrical engineering: circuits and VLSI, communications, control, devices, images and vision, information theory, learning and pattern recognition, MEMS and micromachining, networks, electromagnetics and opto-electronics, RF and microwave circuits and antennas, robotics and signal processing, specifically, research going on at Caltech and in the industry.
+Instructor: Emami.

-APh/EE 9 ab.
+APh/EE 9.
 Solid-State Electronics for Integrated Circuits.
-6 units (2-2-2); first, third terms; six units credit for the freshman laboratory requirement.
-Prerequisite: Successful completion of APh/EE 9 a is a prerequisite for enrollment in APh/EE 9 b.
-Introduction to solid-state electronics, including physical modeling and device fabrication.
+6 units (2-2-2); first term.
+Introduction to solid-state electronics including device fabrication.
 Topics: semiconductor crystal growth and device fabrication technology, carrier modeling, doping, generation and recombination, pn junction diodes, MOS capacitor and MOS transistor operation, and deviations from ideal behavior.
-Laboratory includes computer-aided layout, and fabrication and testing of light-emitting diodes, transistors, and inverters.
-Students learn photolithography, and use of vacuum systems, furnaces, and device-testing equipment.
+Laboratory includes fabrication and testing of semiconductor devices.
+Students learn photolithography, the use of vacuum systems, furnaces, analytical microscopy and device-testing equipment.
 Instructor: Scherer.

 EE 45.
-Electronics Laboratory.
-12 units (3-3-6); second term.
+Electronics Systems and Laboratory.
+12 units (3-3-6); third term.
 Prerequisites: EE 44.
 Fundamentals of electronic circuits and systems.
 Lectures on diodes, transistors, small-signal analysis, frequency- domain analysis, application of Laplace transform, gain stages, differential signaling, operational amplifiers, introduction to radio and analog communication systems.
 Laboratory sessions on transient response, steady-state sinusoidal response and phasors, diodes, transistors, amplifiers.
 Instructor: Emami.

 EE 80 abc.
 Senior Thesis.
 9 units; first, second, third terms.
-Prerequisite: instructor's permission, which should be obtained during the junior year to allow sufficient time for planning the research.
-Individual research project, carried out under the supervision of a member of the electrical engineering or computer science faculty.
+Prerequisites: instructor's permission, which should be obtained during the junior year to allow sufficient time for planning the research.
+Individual research project, carried out under the supervision of a member of the electrical engineering faculty.
 Project must include significant design effort.
-Written report required.
-Open only to senior electrical engineering, computer science, or electrical and computer engineering majors.
+A written thesis must be submitted to the department.
+Open only to senior electrical engineering majors.
 Not offered on a pass/fail basis.
 Instructor: Staff.

 EE 90.
 Analog Electronics Project Laboratory.
 9 units (1-8-0); third term.
-Prerequisites: EE 40 and EE 45.
+Prerequisites: EE 45 or EE 85.
 A structured laboratory course that gives the student the opportunity to design and build a simple analog electronics project.
 The goal is to gain familiarity with circuit design and construction, component selection, CAD support, and debugging techniques.
-Instructor: Megdal.
+Instructor: Ohanian.

-EE 91 ab.
+EE 91.
 Experimental Projects in Electronic Circuits.
-Units by arrangement; first, second terms.
-12 units minimum each term.
-Prerequisite: EE 45.
-Recommended: EE/CS 51 and 52, and EE 114 ab (may be taken concurrently).
+9 units (1-8-0); first term.
+Prerequisites: EE 85 or EE 90; Recommended: EE/CS 10 ab, and EE/MedE 114 ab (may be taken concurrently).
 Open to seniors; others only with instructor's permission.
 An opportunity to do advanced original projects in analog or digital electronics and electronic circuits.
 Selection of significant projects, the engineering approach, modern electronic techniques, demonstration and review of a finished product.
 DSP/microprocessor development support and analog/digital CAD facilities available.
-Text: literature references.
-Instructor: Megdal.
+Instructor: Ohanian.